mongodb-js/compass/src/internal-plugins/collection-stats/README.md

-# Compass Collection Stats Package
+# Compass Collection Stats Plugin

 Provides functionality shown in the stats header area in the collection view.